 Ice cream or sorbet - try it on vanilla or get creative with flavor combinations.
 Pineapple Compote would be incredible on coconut sorbet, while Winter Spiced Berry Compote would be tasty on a ginger ice cream.
 I adore how the warm fruit compote melts the ice cream slightly.

 Yogurt - a classic way to enjoy compote is to swirl it into plain or flavored yogurt.
 It's perfect for breakfast or dessert and this is one of my usual ways to enjoy it!
+Or layer it into a yogurt parfait.

 Cheesecake - Spoon any type of compote onto a vanilla cheesecake to add a pop of flavor.
+It's great on this vegan cheesecake.

 Pancakes, crepes or waffles - liven up your breakfast with a spoonful of fresh fruit compote.
+Try it on vegan pancakes or zucchini pancakes.
+Add a few bowls of fruit compotes to a pancake board!

 French toast - A little whipped cream and fresh strawberry compote are perfect on French toast.
 Like at IHOP or Denny's but fresh, healthier and much nicer.
+Great on cinnamon French toast.

 Straight up! - You can also enjoy compote simply on its own, or with a little whipped cream.